-- 1. Pending the entry into force of the Stabilisation and Association Agreement, a Working Group, functioning under the auspices of a special Committee on Agriculture to be created in accordance with Article 41 of the Interim Agreement, shall be established. - 2.
-The Working Group shall see to the proper functioning of this Agreement and shall examine all questions which may arise in implementing it.
+1. A Working Group functioning under the auspices of the Sub-Committee on Agriculture and Fisheries shall be established.

+2. The Working Group shall see to the proper functioning of this Agreement and shall examine all questions which may arise in implementing it.
 In particular, the Working Group may make recommendations which would contribute to the attainment of the objectives of this Agreement.